-Common credit reporting terms explained in brief (see the Privacy Act 1988 for complete definitions)
+Below are common credit reporting terms explained in brief (see the Privacy Act 1988 for complete definitions).

-An APP entity is an Australian Government or a private sector organisation that’s required to comply with the Australian Privacy Principles (APP) in the Privacy Act 1988.
+An APP entity is an Australian Government or a private sector organisation that’s required to comply with the Australian Privacy Principles (APP) in the Privacy Act 1988 (Privacy Act).

 Australian Credit Licence